Tuition increases on November 15th - Enroll soon to lock in current pricing!

 Introduction to Programming with Python

 A first course in computer programming using the Python programming language.
-This course covers basic programming concepts such as variables, data types, iteration, flow of control, input/output, and functions.
+This course covers basic programming concepts such as variables, for loop iterations, and control flow involving if statements.
+Students can also expect to build strong foundations in functions, input/output, and arrays as well as other data types.

 For students in grades 6-12 with some programming experience